ChrisLinn/ink/source/_posts/technical/blockchain/blockchain-crypto.md

 ### [cVDF](https://eprint.iacr.org/2019/619.pdf)

-cVDF 中提到 Pie19 和 Wes19 中的 assumption 都有点不常规。cVDF 提到自己的 assumption 比起它们没毛病。
+cVDF 中提到 Pie19 和 Wes19 中的 assumption 都不对。

+Pie19 assumes the Fiat-Shamir heuristic for a proof system with a superconstant number of rounds.

+Wes19 assumes the Fiat-Shamir heuristic for a constant-round argument system.

+cVDF 提到自己的 assumption 比起它们没毛病: relies on Fiat-Shamir heuristic for a constant-round proof system.

 #### (incremental) PoSW vs cVDF
 a PoSW enables generating a publicly verifiable proof of some computation (rather than a specific function with a unique output) that is guaranteed to